ncsa/hydro_documentation/docs/source/user-guide/accessing.rst

 Once you have an approved Hydro allocation, the primary methods for accessing Hydro are:

     - :ref:`connecting_ssh` - Most common login method for users.
-    - :ref:`vs_code_ssh` - Visual Studio Code extension that allows you to connect to Hydro through VSCode`
+    - :ref:`vs_code_ssh` - Visual Studio Code extension that allows you to connect to Hydro through VS Code

 .. _connecting_ssh: